limeleaf-collective/website/content/services/at-proto-development.md

 We offer flexible engagement models tailored to your AT Protocol development needs.

-Recent example: Six-week strategic consulting engagement helping a media company architect their custom Bluesky client.
+Example: Six-week strategic consulting engagement helping a media company architect their custom Bluesky client.

 - Duration: 60 hours
 - Investment: $10,500